typesupply/pasteglyph/readme.md

 # Paste Glyph

-*Note: this has only been lightly tested so far.
-Please report any bugs.
-Thanks!*

 You know when you are working on your *e* and you want to compare the curves you are drawing to your *o* so you switch to the *o*, select all, copy, switch to the *e* and paste?
 Or when you are starting the *I* and you want the stem from the *H*?
 Or when you are drawing *=* and …?
 You get the idea.
 Those steps are annoying.
 This extension streamlines the *switch, select, copy, switch, paste* process.
 It allows you to paste a contours, components and the width from any layer of any glyph or any open font into the glyph you are currently working on.
 It also does more than one layer at a time if you want it to.

 ## Dependencies